South Beach Sessions - Margaret Cho

 She helps with my sleep, with my health, overall health in general.

-She's trained to do all sorts of different things, but mostly she's just with me, you know, just to keep me centered and calm.
+She's trying to do all sorts of different things, but mostly she's just with me, you know, just to keep me centered and calm.
+And she's,

-And people love her on set as well.
+And so she loves comedians, she loves the green room, she also loves being on set, and people love her on set as well.

 kind of a long history of like anxiety and depression, and